Supports & Resources

-As a PREGNANT or POSTPARTUM woman, are you feeling depressed and/or anxious?
-Maternal Depression and Anxiety can be experienced during pregnancy and or after delivery of baby (for up to one year) and affects 1 in 5 women.
-There are potential effects to the whole family, as 10% of partners experience depression and anxiety, more if the mother is depressed.
+As a PREGNANT or POSTPARTUM person, are you feeling depressed and/or anxious?
+Perinatal Depression and Anxiety can be experienced during pregnancy and or after delivery of baby (for up to one year) and affects 1 in 5 women.
+There are potential effects to the whole family, as 10% of partners can also experience depression and anxiety.
 Parental mental health issues can affect child health and development.

 Treating anxiety may help to prevent depression.
 Both are TREATABLE and not your fault!